danghohai2004/FaceMaskDetection-YOLOv10s/README.md

   👉 Link Dataset: https://universe.roboflow.com/ammar-workspace/face-mask-detection-2-oezvq/dataset/4/download
 ## ⏱️ Predict in real time
-This video uses a laptop webcam to predict whether a person is wearing a mas
+This video uses a laptop webcam to predict whether a person is wearing a mask

 ![Demo](demo/mask_detection.gif)
 ## 📸 Predict in images